What is Shingles and How Common Is It?

 There are two vaccines available – Zostervax (live vaccine) and Shringrix (non-live vaccine).
 Both are approved for use for ages 50 years and older.

-A randomised, placebo-controlled study that included older adults (≥50 years of age) found that the vaccine had an overall vaccine efficacy of 97.2 per cent against zoster.
+Those 50 years and older should have two doses of the shingles vaccine called Shingrix (recombinant zoster vaccine) to prevent shingles.
 It is given in two doses with an interval of two to six months and booster doses are not required.

 Shingrix is not recommended for persons with a history of anaphylaxis to any component of the vaccine or a previous dose.

-Possible Side Effects of Shingles Vaccine
+Possible Side Effects of Shingles Vaccines

-To receive the vaccine, please contact your preferred branch to place an order for the vaccine.
+To receive the vaccine, please contact your preferred Raffles Medical clinic to place an order for the vaccine.